- Introduction & Definitions

 What is the best route for me?

 EuroVelo offers a wide variety of routes for all types of cyclists.
-Whether for a day out or a 3-month expedition, our routes page will help you find the perfect trip.
+Whether for a day out or a 3-month expedition, our dedicated EuroVelo route pages will help you find the perfect trip.

-Our most complete route to date, with full signposting between France and Serbia, and with detailed mapping available throughout, EuroVelo 6 – from the Atlantic to the Black Sea is the perfect choice for a first long-distance tour.
-Passing through 10 countries over its 4,448 km (2,764 mile) length, the route follows three of Europe’s major rivers – the Loire, the Rhine and the Danube.
+Our most popular route, with full signposting between France and Serbia, and with detailed mapping available throughout, is EuroVelo 6 – Atlantic-Black Sea.
+It is the perfect choice for a first long-distance tour.
+Passing through 10 countries over its 4,448 km length, the route follows three of Europe’s major rivers – the Loire, the Rhine and the Danube.
 This naturally flat topography, combined with the highest quality cycling infrastructure ensures a safe and pleasant ride.

-Many EuroVelo routes incorporate a historical theme – EuroVelo routes 3 and 5 follow ancient pilgrims’ trails and EuroVelo 2 links some of Europe’s great capital cities.
-For the most poignant reminder of Europe’s recent history we recommend following EuroVelo 13 - the Iron Curtain Trail, along the border which divided the continent between East and West for half a century.
-EuroVelo 13 is also the longest trans-Europe route, at 10,400 km (6,462 miles).
+Many EuroVelo routes incorporate a historical theme – EuroVelo 3 - Pilgrims Route and EuroVelo 5 - Via Romea (Francigena) follow ancient pilgrims’ trails while EuroVelo 2 - Capitals Route links some of Europe’s great capital cities.
+But for the most poignant reminder of Europe’s recent history we recommend following EuroVelo 13 - Iron Curtain Trail, along the border which divided the continent between East and West for half a century.

-If you’re travelling with young kids then look no further than EuroVelo 15 – the Rhine route.
-At 1,320 km (820) miles, the entire route is very manageable in a month-long summer holiday.
+If you’re travelling with young kids then look no further than EuroVelo 15 – Rhine Cycle Route.
+At 1,500 km, the entire route is very manageable in a month-long summer holiday.
 In this time you’ll follow the Rhine through four countries from source to sea, taking in some magnificent scenery on the way.
 The route is the first to be awarded the European Route Certification Standard, ensuring an exemplary level of infrastructure throughout.

 Who came up with the idea of EuroVelo?